sebastianduchene/tree_based_recombination/README.md

 ```
 ![plot of chunk unnamed-chunk-15](figure/gap2.png)

+The optimal number of clusters is 4, which matches the simulated value.

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-151.png)

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-151.png)

 ```r
 image(as.matrix(data_clustered[, 3]), col = rainbow(max(k_clust$clustering)), ylab = 'Taxa', xlab = 'Position in the alignment', main = 'Algorithm classification with window size of 250')